-Several days before surgery, you may be asked to stop taking aspirin, ibuprofen (Advil, Motrin, naproxen (Aleve, Naprosyn), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
+Several days before surgery, you may be asked to stop taking drugs that make it hard for your blood to clot.
+These drugs include:

-- If you are having general anesthesia, you will usually be asked not to drink or eat anything after midnight the night before the surgery.
+- You will usually be asked not to drink or eat anything for 6 - 12 hours before your surgery.